 - Invest Northern Ireland

 - Libraries NI

 Councils have a role in promoting community safety locally.
 There are 11 Policing and Community Safety Partnerships (PCSPs) across Northern Ireland, one working in each council district.

 You can find more information about community safety from the link below.

 Getting involved with your local council

-There are lots of ways you can get involved with your local council.
+There are lots of ways you can get involved with your local council and the district community plan.
 From having your say on local issues and developments by responding to council consultations, to taking part in council events, talks and workshops.

-You can also attend some council meetings and get access to meeting papers and notes.
+You can also go to some council meetings and get access to meeting papers and notes.

 To find out more visit your local council’s website or speak to your local councillor.

 Mayors and ceremonial duties